Sparse Federated Learning with Hierarchical Personalized Models: Experimental Results

-This section presents the empirical performance of \texttt{sFedHP} with heterogeneous and non-i.i.d data.
-We evaluate our method based on MNIST~\cite{lecun1998gradient} by using the heterogeneous setting strategy in ~\cite{t2020personalized} for $N=20$ clients.
-Each client occupies unique local date with different data size and only has 2 of the 10 labels.
-As for our client-edge-cloud framework, we set 2 edge servers in our experiments and each edge server manage 10 clients. {
+To empirically highlight the performance of the proposed method, we first compare {\texttt{sFedHP}} in non-saprsity setting with FedAvg~\cite{mcmahan2017communication}, hierarchical FedAvg (HierFAVG)~\cite{liu2020client} and local customization personalized FL methods, including Fedprox~\cite{li2018federated}, Per-FedAvg~\cite{fallah2020personalized}, pFedMe~\cite{t2020personalized}, HeurFedAMP~\cite{huang2021personalized}, and pFedGP~\cite{achituve2021personalized} based on MNIST~\cite{lecun1998gradient}, Fashion-MNIST (FMNIST)~\cite{xiao2017fashion} and CIFAR-10~\cite{krizhevsky2009learning} datasets.
+For non-i.i.d. setups, we follow the strategy in~\cite{t2020personalized} for $N=20$ clients and assign each client a unique local data with only 5 out of 10 labels.
+For client-edge-cloud framework, we set 4 edge servers and each edge server manages 5 clients.
+All 20 clients are selected to generate the global model in following experiments.

-Similarly with ~\cite{t2020personalized}, in each round of local training, the client uses $K=5$ gradient-based iterations to obtain an approximated optimal local model, i.e., solve \eqref{H-min} in \texttt{sFedHP}. }
+Furthermore, we use two different dataset split settings to validate the performance of the above algorithms.
+In Setting 1, we used 200, 200, 100 training samples and 800, 800, 400 test samples in each class for MNIST, FMNIST and CIFAR-10 datasets respectively.
+In Setting 2, 900, 900, 450 training samples and 300, 300, 150 test samples are applied on MNIST, FMNIST and CIFAR-10 datasets for each class.
+We use the DNN model with two hidden layers of size [500, 200] for MNIST/FMNIST datasets and the VGG model for CIFAR-10 dataset with ``[16, `M', 32, `M', 64 `M', 128, `M', 128, `M']" cfg setting.
+Each experiment is run at least 3 times to obtain statistical reports.

+{ Table~\ref{dif-alg-table} shows the global model performance of each algorithm.
+We maintain $|\mathcal{D}|=20$, $T=800$, $K=5$, and $\eta_1=\eta_2=0.05$ across all algorithms and fine-tune other fundamental hyperparameters.
+We found that hierarchical federated learning methods, such as sFedHP and HierFAVG, significantly outperformed other federated learning methods, including FedAvg, FedProx, and pFedMe, in the device-cloud structure on non-i.i.d. data.
+The proposed algorithm, \texttt{sFedHP}, outperforms the comparative algorithms concerning the global model in all settings by more than $1\%$ (Setting 1 on MNIST), $2\%$ (Setting 2 on MNIST), $2\%$ (Setting 1 on FMNIST), $3\%$ (Setting 2 on FMNIST), $19\%$ (Setting 1 on CIFAR-10), and $3\%$ (Setting 2 on CIFAR-10).

+We present more detailed results for fine-tuning hyperparameters, including methods without a global model, in Tables~\ref{detail-result-dnn3-1} to~\ref{detail-result-dnn3-6}.
+Here, $E$ represents the number of edge servers in the hierarchical framework, and $\alpha$ represents the proportion of the client model that does not interact with the global model in HeurFedAMP.
+For HeurFedAMP, we tune $\alpha\in[0.1,0.5]$, where $\alpha$ represents the proportion of the client model that does not interact with the global model.
+For Fedprox, we tune $\lambda\in\{0.001,0.01,0.1,1\}$ following the setting in \cite{li2018federated}.
+For pFedMe and \texttt{sFedHP}, we use the same setting as in \cite{t2020personalized} with $\lambda\in\{5,15,20,25,30\}$.
+For pFedGP, we use the same setting as in \cite{achituve2021personalized} for other basic hyperparameters.
+We find that \texttt{sFedHP} outperforms all compared algorithms in the global model (GM) and achieves state-of-the-art results in the personalized model (PM). }